Mundez-the-man/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1. a function that swaps the values of two integers.
 2. a function that returns the length of a string.
 3. a function that prints a string
+4. a function that prints a string, in reverse
+5.